isayahc/Semi-Automated-Youtube-Channel/README.md

 ### Python Version

 This software was written in Python 3.9.7.
-There is a possiblity there will be errors if an Earlier version is used to compile.
+There is a possiblity there will be errors if an earlier version is used to compile.

 ## Testing